-Back in 2007, I made the decision to leave the world of corporations and start-ups in the Silicon Slopes (Utah's version of Silicon Valley) and moved to a small town in the woods of New Hampshire to work in the same industry at a much smaller scale.
-It's been one of the best decisions of my professional career.
+Back in 2007, for my own sanity, I made the decision to leave the world of corporations and start-ups in the Silicon Slopes (Utah’s version of Silicon Valley) and moved to a small town in the woods of New Hampshire to work in the same industry at a much smaller scale.
+It’s been one of the best decisions of my professional career.

 But, why Peterborough, NH?